Shelley Treacher MA Counselling Psychology MBACP(accred)

 Therapy room location and transport information

-The Gloucester Road is well served by many different bus routes.
+The Wells Road is well served by many different bus routes.

 Frequency and duration of sessions